One of the most common causes of jaw pains and facial muscle discomfort is temporomandibular joint disorder (TMD).

 The temporomandibular joint (TMJ) is a hinge joint that connects the jawbone to the skull, and allows for chewing, talking or eating.
-The muscles around your temporomandibular joints are very fragile and full of nerve endings, and for this reason, if anything is to go wrong, it would cause severe symptoms.
+The muscles around your TMJ are very fragile and full of nerve endings, and for this reason, if anything is to go wrong, severe symptoms might arise.

 Whether you have symptoms of TMD yourself, you suspect it in a family member or you just want to learn more about TMD diagnosis and treatment, feel free to speak to one of our professionals here at Singing River Dentistry to schedule a consultation.

-What Is TMJ And TMD?
+What Is TMJ?
+What is TMD?

-TMJ stands for temporomandibular joint, the hinge that connects our jaws to the skull.
-They allow us to move our mouths, talk and chew our food.
+TMJ stands for temporomandibular joint, the hinge joint that connects our jaws to the skull.
 This joint is surrounded by complex body parts like joint pads, muscles, and tendons, and should any damage occur, it can lead to serious illness and symptoms like inflammation and pain.
+This complete structure allow us to move our mouths, talk and chew our food.

 Symptoms Of TMD

 Every case is different, but the most common symptom that you may experience is severe pain in the jaw.
 You may also discover a popping sound when you open and close your mouth, or terrible migraines that appear sporadically.

 Causes Of TMD

 Some other causes also include clenching your teeth when stressed or sleeping, which can puts excessive pressure on your joints.
 Arthritis in the joints and the cushions built into the jaw joint moving out of place can also lead to TMJ problems.

 How Is TMD Diagnosed?

 Our doctors will most likely start with a physical exam and will ask you questions about your past health conditions.
-Our professionals will then go on to present to you a more accurate diagnosis, using MRI scans, X-ray, and CT-Scans to get the most accurate information about your jaw health.
+Our professionals will use MRI scans, X-ray, and CT-Scans to get the most accurate information about your jaw health.